 SKU Numbers FAQs

 Here are some of the most commonly asked questions about SKU numbers:

-Stock Keeping Unit or SKU is a unique code you can assign to the products you are selling.
-You can use SKU numbers to track inventory, improve sales, provide better customer service, and more.
+Stock keeping unit or SKU is a unique code you can assign to the products you are selling.
+You can use these numbers to track inventory, improve sales, provide better customer service, and more.

 How does a SKU work?

 It typically consists of 8 to 12 characters that represent unique traits for items in your inventory.

 SKU numbers can help you identify, track, and organize your inventory.
 They will help you run your business more efficiently, drive more sales, and improve customer satisfaction.

 Are SKUs and barcodes the same?